godalming123/common-assembly/readme.md

           - `compare REG1, REG2; jump_not_equal a; move REG3, REG4; a: ...` -> `compare REG1, REG2; move_equal REG3, REG4; ...`
         - Always: Use left shifts and right shifts instead of dividing/multiplying by powers of 2
         - Always: If there is a jump statement that jumps to another jump statement, then modify the first jump statement to jump directly to where the second jump statement jumps to
-    - Suppports lots of compilation targets:
+    - Supports lots of compilation targets:
       - WASM
       - X86-64
       - Arm64